 The Kingdom of Saudi Arabia (KSA) started focusing on several initiatives for the digitalisation of the economy.
 The General Authority of Zakat and Tax (GAZT), merged with Zakat, Tax and Customs Authority (ZATCA), intended to introduce e-invoicing in KSA and published a draft amendment on 17th September 2020 in line with Value Added Tax Implementing Regulations.
 The draft covered aspects of e-invoicing rules.

-The people of KSA refer to e-invoicing widely as Fatoorah. e-Invoicing is a procedure that aims to convert issuing invoices from paper into electronic mode.
+The people of KSA refer to e-invoicing widely as Fatoorah and e-invoicing software is referred to as Fatoorah software. e-Invoicing is a procedure that aims to convert issuing invoices from paper into electronic mode.
 The e-invoicing process allows exchanging and processing invoices, credit notes, and debit notes in a structured electronic format between buyer and seller using an integrated electronic solution.

-All the provisions related to a tax invoice in the VAT legislation will apply to an e-invoice, and any non-compliance will result in penalties from GAZT.
+All the provisions related to a tax invoice in the Value Added Tax (VAT) legislation will apply to an e-invoice, and any non-compliance will result in penalties from GAZT.
 Apart from this, the provisions related to proof of electronic transactions and electronic signatures in the Electronic Transactions Law of KSA shall apply to e-invoices and electronic notes issued.

 The Zakat, Tax and Customs Authority (ZATCA) is the authority for e-invoicing in KSA.
 GAZT, now known as ZATCA, issued the draft e-Invoicing Regulations in KSA in March 2021.
 The authority allowed the public and stakeholders to provide their feedback on the e-Invoicing Regulations on or before 17th April 2021.
 The e-Invoicing Regulations were finally published on 28th May 2021.